This IP Beef Burgundy Bourguignon Recipe is super easy and such a robust, flavorful beef stew that everyone will kiss you for making.

 If you are a pro at Instant Pots, you can make this recipe in about an hour and a half.
 The actual pressure cooking time is 30 minutes, but you have to sauté the meat in the beginning, and wait 15 minutes for the pressure to reduce after cooking.
 Being that I’m an Instant Pot newbie and a mechanical idiot, it took me two hours, start to finish.
 But it was SO worth it and easily doable after work, especially of you prep the veggies earlier in the day or week.

 Did you know that Worcestershire sauce contains anchovies?
 It is gluten free, though.
 If you are not big on anchovies, you might want to try this Vegan/Gluten Free Worcestershire Sauce.
+You’ll need measuring cups and spoon, a vegetable peeler, knives, cutting board and, of course, and Instant Pot.
+But I imagine you have one of those!
+Get yourself some nice wine glasses because you will surely want to eat this meal with a glass of wine.

 Instant Pot Beef Burgundy Bourguignon Recipe